Do Go On - 236 - The Forrest Fenn Treasure Hunt

 He took contortion classes.

-That's an 80 year old.
+As an 80 year old.

-You just, you're not a natural.
+And they said, look, you're not a natural.

-There's no natural ability here.
+There's no natural ability here for talent.

 I can't work with this.